 Entrance Fee:

-Guided tours for groups can be booked in advance.
+Please book guided tours for groups in advance.
 Contact email: info@klimtvilla.at

 The villa can be reached via the U4 underground line (the green line).
 You need to get off at the Unter-St.-Veit station.
 From there, it is about a 5-minute walk.